 Even with its precision, Campaign Manager has trade‑offs you should plan for.

-When you need scalable reach beyond your own audience, Outbrain places your content as native recommendations across premium publishers so you earn qualified attention—not just impressions.
-It’s purpose‑built for turning editorial assets into discovery engines that lift CTR and keep costs predictable.
+When you need scalable reach beyond your own audience, Outbrain places your content as native recommendations across premium publishers so you earn qualified attention, not just impressions.
+It's purpose‑built for turning editorial assets into discovery engines that lift CTR and keep costs predictable.
+As one of the best content distribution networks available, Outbrain is also a leading content syndication automation platform, its AI handles creative testing, bid optimization, and audience matching so you spend less time managing campaigns manually.

 Outbrain distributes articles, videos, and landing pages through native widgets and feeds on top publisher sites.
 Its AI tests headlines and images in real time, optimizing creative and context to improve click‑through and post‑click engagement while protecting brand safety.